 Why the IBM PCjr failed

 The PCjr failed mostly because IBM didn’t want to compete with itself.
 This was a common theme with IBM in the 1980s.
 They wisely gave the PCjr better graphics and sound than the PC, which allowed it to compete with Apple and Commodore.
+It could use game cartridges like a console.
 And they gave it an infrared keyboard which was innovative, but the keyboard was awful to type on.
 And you couldn’t expand it beyond 128K of RAM or add a second floppy drive to it, at least initially.
 That made bringing work home to the PCjr difficult.
 You could run Lotus 1-2-3 on it, but it was a cut-down version, not the one you had at the office.
 The whole point of buying a home computer from IBM was to have something that worked like the computer you had at the office.
 The IBM PCjr didn’t quite deliver.

 IBM eventually addressed most of these problems, and third parties came up with innovative ways to expand the IBM PCjr to more closely match an IBM PC.
 But IBM couldn’t shake the IBM PCjr’s early reputation and only sold about 270,000 units.
 The same year, Commodore probably sold 3 million Commodore 64s.
 We don’t have exact sales figures, but 1984 was one of Commodore’s best years.
 Demand for home computers was very high in 1984, so IBM’s timing with the PCjr was impeccable.
 But unfortunately they didn’t bring out what consumers were wanting.

 Retro computing often involves a lot of armchair quarterbacking.
 We look back with the perspective of decades of experience and think about what could have been different.
 Asking questions about what could have made an unsuccessful computer successful, or a moderately successful computer a runaway bestseller, is part of the fun.
 But with the IBM PCjr, there aren’t a lot of what-ifs.